Name : G Nikhita (6G)

 Such a festival that's celebrated with pomp and grandeur across India irrespective of caste, creed and community was rejoiced with fervour by our 6th graders.
 It was a feast to the eyes to see the children clad in their festive attire that exuded our rich tradition.
 Few of them, shared the way they celebrated the festival of lights.

 Following the talk time, the children witnessed a beautifully synchronized

 video which featured the importance and scienctific reason for the various rituals practiced during the festival, wishes from their teachers in various languages of India and last but not the least an unheard story for Diwali being celebrated was beautifully narrated by one of the teachers.

 Diwali is a festival full of sweet chidlhood memories, a sky full of fireworks,mouth full of sweets, the house full of diyas and heart full of joy .
-The 7th GA (Diwali celebration) was conducted online on 6th September 2021 for class 7.
+The 7th GA (Diwali celebration) was conducted online on 6th November 2021 for Class 7.
 Students were dressed up with diwali attire.
 Various programs were presented one after the other by the students such as singing, dancing , playing instrumental music etc. They also had a discussion with the teachers on the topic "Eco Friendly" diwali.
 They were also instructed not to use firecrackers as it causes a lot of air pollution.
 The message of celebrating a green Diwali was reinforced to the students by the teachers.
 Children shared their happiness, how they enjoyed the festival by savouring sweets, chocolates, spending time with families, doing puja and lighting up days.
 All the children enthusiastically participated and enjoyed the session thoroughly.